 Yup, there’s a flipside to this coin.
 If their copy exceeds your original, it means you need to up your game.

-What’s more, if something is easy to copy, then it wasn’t hard enough to make it in the first place.
+If something is easy to copy, then it wasn’t hard enough to make it in the first place.

 And you can’t build a strong foundation for your business on things that are easy to replicate.